 ACS clinicians work to understand each child, identify their individual needs and strengths, and actively advocate for the child and their family by linking them to appropriate clinical services and educational resources.
 Our goal is to disrupt the school-to-prison pipeline by providing the professional mental health services children need to improve their long-term health and well-being.
 We do this by providing children and families with access to direct, no-cost mental health care and assistance navigating the juvenile justice and child welfare systems.

-ACS clinicians conduct same-day emergency mental health and substance use evaluations and comprehensive diagnostic evaluations of youth involved in the Juvenile Court.
+ACS clinicians conduct comprehensive diagnostic evaluations and same-day emergency mental health and substance use evaluations of youth involved in the Juvenile Court.
 Our clinicians conduct in-depth interviews with the child and family, gather school and medical records, consult with their providers and educators, and prepare a comprehensive report of their findings.
 The report tells the story of the child and family in a new way, considering the many facets of the child’s life and their unique circumstances.
 A detailed formulation is developed, which informs a list of thoughtful and individualized recommendations intended to target the specific needs of the child and their family.

-ACS offers individual, family, and group treatment at no cost to families.
-Individual sessions often focus on helping the child find positive ways to manage life stressors.
-Psychoeducational groups help kids learn the skills they need to cope with and overcome the challenges they face.
+ACS provides individual and group treatment to youth who are court-involved or at risk for court involvement.
+Services are provided at no cost to families.
+Individual sessions focus on self-identified issues and helping the child develop positive ways to manage life stressors.
+The unique impact of groups is in the phenomenon of universality.
+To discover that they are not alone in their experience is a powerful catalyst to improving a young person’s overall mental health and well-being.
 Topics and areas of focus often include:

 - Dealing with anger and conflict resolution